Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: SOC-induced effects in S/F systems: low temperature experiments

 In Figure~\ref{fig:zero-field-OOP}, it can be seen how the OOP reorientation changes under different temperatures for a $10\times10$~$\mu\text{m}^2$ junction.
 Below $T_C$, there is a decreasing in the applied field that triggers a full OOP magnetization reorientation ($H_{\text{OOP}}$).
-In junctions with larger lateral sizes, the same type of reorientation was also present below $T_C$, although in this case it was smaller (Figure~\ref{fig:zero-field-OOP}b,c).
-This is consistent with an incomplete OOP reorientation or only some magnetic domains reorienting.
-Similar to the IP case, the angle between the two F layers is shown in Figure~\ref{fig:zero-field-OOP}d.
+In junctions with larger lateral dimensions, the same type of reorientation was observed below $T_C$, althoughthe effect was weaker (Figure~\ref{fig:zero-field-OOP}b,c).
+This behavior is consistent with an incomplete OOP reorientation or the reorientation of only certain magnetic domains.
+As in the IP case, the angle between the two F layers is shown in Figure~\ref{fig:zero-field-OOP}d.

-It is worth noting that the reason for the OOP TMR experiments being ``assymetric'' was an already known phenomenon~\cite{Martinez2018}, explained by a different density of lattice dislocations between the top and bottom parts of the Fe layer nearest to the V one.
+It is worth noting that the reason for the OOP TMR experiments being ``asymmetric'' was an already known phenomenon~\cite{Martinez2018}, explained by a different density of lattice dislocations between the top and bottom parts of the Fe layer nearest to the V one.
 This behavior is inherent to most epitaxial fabrication methods, and in our case results in slightly different surface anisotropies, which in turn means that the magnetization is reoriented OOP preferentially for one of the field directions compared to the other one.

-As in the IP case, we also carried out micromagnetic simulations (again with MuMax3), trying to understand the possible influence of defects in the magnetization (preferentially near the surfaces of the Fe layer).
+As in the IP case, we also carried out micromagnetic simulations using MuMax3, trying to understand the possible influence of defects in the magnetization (preferentially near the surfaces of the Fe layer).
 We modelled~\cite{GonzalezRuano2021} these defects as cells with a higher saturation magnetization ($M_S(\text{defects})=1.25\times M_S(\text{Fe})$), finding out that a density of $\sim10^{-3}\%$) does not change the non-volatility of the OOP magnetic configuration, although it does affect the reorientation field to the IP configuration $H_\text{OOP-IP}$.
 If the defect density is further increased up to $\sim2\times 10^{-3}\%$, this transition becomes volatile, which is not what we observe experimentally.
 This is an indication of the low density of magnetic defects in the junctions.